lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Basic usage examples of FileBrowser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here, we present some basic usage examples of FileBrowser in Backend.AI.
+Here, we present some basic usage examples of FileBrowser in GPU Platform.
 Most of the FileBrowser operations are intuitive, but if you need more detailed guide, please refer to the
 `FileBrowser documentation <https://filebrowser.org>`_.